COVID-19 information and how to get ready for Summer and Fall 2021

 Bristol Presidential Scholarship

-Part-time job opportunities are available through the Federal Work Study (FWS) and Student Employment (SEP) Programs.
+Part-time job opportunities are available through the Federal Work-Study (FWS) and Student Employment (SEP) Programs.
 FWS is authorized by the U. S. Department of Education and awarded by the College.
 SEP is funded and awarded by the College.
-Students participating in the program normally work 8 – 10 hours per week and the work schedule is designed to meet the needs of the student and supervisor.
-Positions are available at the three campus locations and off campus community service agencies.
+Students participating in the program normally work up to 10 hours per week and the work schedule is designed to meet the needs of the student and supervisor.
+Positions are available at all campus locations and off-campus non-profit community service agencies.
 This is an employment program and funds are earned as wages; the wages are not applied to tuition and fee charges.
-View current work study opportunities at Bristol.
+To learn more about the Federal Work-Study Program please visit https://studentaid.gov/understand-aid/types/work-study.

 Bristol Foundation Scholarship